Basic data

 Assignments are submitted on blackboard.
 They are graded as pass/fail.
 A summary 1-page word document should be included.
 In the summary, you should state if you were able to get the same answers as those provided.
 Your R, STATA, or Python code should be included in separate files.
 It is OK to help each other in doing the assignments but not OK to copy and paste work of others.
 It is OK to use ChatGPT or other large language models to generate the R code, but you must be transparent about it and report its use.
 Some assignments require large data, so you will have more data preparation skills -- an essential statistical analysis expertise.

 Assignments are due by Sunday midnight.
 Peer teachers should submit Sunday prior to the lecture.
-All others Should submit Sunday following the lecture.
-Late assignments will be graded at 80% of the on time assignments.
+All others should submit Sunday following the lecture.
+Late assignments will lose 20% of the grade.

 1. Summarize the data.
 As an analyst, you are aware that the first step in any data analysis project is to examine the descriptive statistics (or assess the distribution) of the variables mentioned in the research question you chose.
 This essentially means that you need to run descriptive statistics such as means, standard deviations, counts with percent, etc. for each variable (e.g., average number of preventive health services in the last 12 months, child’s race, etc.).
 Caution: Remember that you should identify the variables first either as continuous or categorical, and then run the appropriate descriptive statistics.
 For example, you should not compute the mean and standard deviation for a variable such as child’s race because this is a categorical one (it has two groups: white vs. non-white).
 Computing the percent and count (actual number of children (n) being non-white) for each category of this variable is appropriate.
 Using graphs to describe some of the variables is fine too.
 However, you need to avoid redundancy in how you present findings from analyses related to descriptive statistics.
 In other words, findings related to a specific variable (s) displayed in a Table should not provide the same information as a graph.